Want to learn more about Treatment - pot with holes

 High moisture levels in the soil can increase the risk of fungal, viral and bacterial infections in your plants.

 HOW CAN I BE SURE MY PLANT IS OVERWATERED?
-Waterlogged soil can lead to root rot, a serious condition that can easily kill your plants.
+Waterlogged soil can lead to root rot, a serious condition that can easily kill nearly any plant.
 Signs of root rot include wilted leaves that don’t perk up after watering, yellow leaves, and leaf drop.
 If you remove the plant from the container, you may see black or brown, slimy or mushy roots.

 BUT WHY ARE THERE SO MANY PRETTY POTS WITHOUT HOLES THEN?!
-Honestly, it’s annoying.
-But, you can still use them - just place your plant in a plastic container with drainage holes and then place all of that in the outer pot.
+Honestly, it’s annoying but, you can still use them.
+Just place your plant in a plastic container with drainage holes and then place all of that in the pretty pot.
 Every time you need to water, simply remove the smaller container and water it in the sink.
 When it’s finished draining, replace it in the decorative pot.
-You can of course also keep it in the outer pot while watering, just remember to check in the outer pot after 20 minutes so that there’s no excess water left.
+You can, of course, also keep it in the outer pot while watering.
+Just remember to remove excess water left in the outer pot after you've watered your plant.